apache/druid/docs/ingestion/native-batch.md

 Compared to the other native batch InputSources, SQL InputSource behaves differently in terms of reading the input data and so it would be helpful to consider the following points before using this InputSource in a production environment:

-* During indexing, each task would execute one of the SQL queries and the results are stored locally on disk.
-The tasks then proceed to read the data from these local input files and generate segments.
-Presently, there isn’t a restriction on the size of the generated files and this would require the MiddleManagers or Indexers to have sufficient disk capacity based on the volume of data being indexed.
+* During indexing, each sub-task would execute one of the SQL queries and the results are stored locally on disk.
+The sub-tasks then proceed to read the data from these local input files and generate segments.
+Presently, there isn’t any restriction on the size of the generated files and this would require the MiddleManagers or Indexers to have sufficient disk capacity based on the volume of data being indexed.

-* Filtering the SQL queries based on the intervals specified in the `granularitySpec` can avoid unwanted data being retrieved and stored by the indexing process.
+* Filtering the SQL queries based on the intervals specified in the `granularitySpec` can avoid unwanted data being retrieved and stored locally by the indexing sub-tasks.

 * Pagination may be used on the SQL queries to ensure that each query pulls a similar amount of data, thereby improving the efficiency of the sub-tasks.